FrancescoCaracciolo/Amadeus/README.md

 ##### TTS + Voice Conversion
 I have not written an extension to do this yet, but I plan it in the future.

+### Prompting
+In the Prompts folder you can find some prompts we have made for Kurisu and Amadeus personalities.
+You are invited to help us to improve that existing prompts and add new prompts.

+### Memory and Knowledge
+In this section we will divide the memory in three categories:
+1. Memory of interaction with the user
+2. Memory of Kurisu Makise dialogues
+3. Knowledge about S;G and everything else

+#### User Interactions
+For long term memory on user interactions there are many techniques, at the moment in Nyarch Assistant there are two:
+1. User summary: just ask an LLM to make a summary about the conversation every X messages, and put it in the prompt
+2. Memoripy: saves old messages in a vector database, categorizes them and retrieves the more relevant messages.
+This is more similar to human memory as it also has memory decay of memories that are not called ofter, and memory boost for memories more asked

+But there are many other approaches.

+#### Kurisu Dialogues
+THe idea is simple: put the dialogues in a vector database, and pick the most semantically similar dialogues with the user query and put them in the prompt.
+This has two advantages:
+1. Give the LLM a good idea of Kurisu speaking style and ideas (like few-shot prompting)
+2. If similar conversations are found, the answer will also be similar

+#### Knowledge about S;G
+Having some parts of dialogues is not enough to have the big picture.
+A proper summary of the series gives a better idea of the story to the LLM.

+Of course, not the full summary is given, but only the relevant parts (using semantic search).

 ### Avatar
 For avatar, Nyarch Assitant supports natively:
 - Live2D (usually used by VTubers)